PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 3. Test the statement with the same statement inside
 4. Test the statement with another statement inside (loop or branch statement)

-Additional test cases for specific attributes for the different kind of statements were tested when needed.
+Additional test cases for specific attributes for the different kinds of statements were tested when needed.